Bow & Arrow

-Bow & Arrow is a growth consultancy and professional services company based in London, noted for having won the DBA Design Effectiveness Award for Service Design in 2015.
+Bow & Arrow is a growth consultancy and professional services company based in London.
 The company was founded in 2009 by Natasha Chetiyawardana and Ben Slater under the name FH Innovation Ltd. In November 2011 the organisation was renamed to Bow & Arrow Ltd, and is currently based in Soho Square.

 Former clients for Bow & Arrow include Google, Barclays and Carphone Warehouse, with tasks such as providing different processes and tools into many juxtaposing organisations.
 For example, introducing new technologies, developing new coaching skills or generating new ideas.

 In 2015, Bow & Arrow was awarded bronze in the Service Design category at the DBA Design Effectiveness Awards for their design of Pin Point, "the UK's first tablet-based customer experience in a high street store".